 Pseudotumor cerebri, also called idiopathic intracranial hypertension, is a condition of high pressure in the brain from increased cerebrospinal fluid.
-It’s most common in women of childbearing age who have obesity.
+It’s

 The pressure causes headaches that are usually felt at the back of the head and are worse at night or upon waking.
 It can also cause vision problems, such as blurred or double vision.

 Other symptoms may include: